MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/entity-files.md

 # Entity files

 Entity files allow you to read and write files attached to an entity, in any format.
-The example shown below demonstrates a full entity-file loop - logging in, loading a file, and uploading a new file.
+The example shown below demonstrates a full entity-file loop, from logging in, to loading a file, and uploading a new file.

 ```csharp
 #if !DISABLE_PLAYFABENTITY_API && !DISABLE_PLAYFABCLIENT_API